 - Demand for premium connection is growing at around 1-2% per year, taking away the share from API connections

-- Operators attempts to be more efficient with OCTG inventory and reducing safety buffers, will continue to affect the demand
+- Operators' attempts to be more efficient with OCTG inventory and reducing safety buffers, will continue to affect the demand

 The Middle East OCTG market share is around 12% of the global consumption and expected to grow by more than 60% by 2020 ( Source: Mordor Intelligence).
-Around 90% of the OCTG products used in the Middle East are seamless and circa 40% is premium connection.
+Around 90% of the OCTG products used in the Middle East are seamless and circa 40% is a premium connection.
 Although over the last several years domestic production capacity has been growing, OCTG imports in the Middle East are still more than 70% of the total consumption.
 China, Japan and EU are the largest exporters of OCTG to the Middle East region, with China dominating the API (non-premium) connection segment.
 The premium connection segment is led by Vallourec, Tenaris and Sumitomo.

 API Groups 1 and 2 represent more than 80% of the Middle East market.
 However, API Group 5, mills' proprietary grades, CRA / chrome OCTG are picking up significantly.
 Saudi Arabia, UAE and Iran are the dominant markets and together constitute around 50% of the market in the Middle East.
-The demand pattern for OCTG in the Middle East is shifting towards higher grades and more premium connection as a direct result of new developments that are:
+The demand pattern for OCTG in the Middle East is shifting towards higher grades and more premium connection, as a direct result of new developments that are: